INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 Renee Stolis, Managing Principal SullivanCotter, and John Putnam, Managing Principal SullivanCotter

 Many not-for-profit health systems nationwide have struggled to sustain or improve performance in recent years due to unprecedented financial concerns, workforce shortages, wage pressures, inflation, and other operational issues.
-In addition to addressing operational performance, health care organizations are growing considerably more complex as they consider options for continued growth, diversification of revenue, and optimization.
+In addition to addressing operational performance, healthcare organizations are growing considerably more complex as they consider options for continued growth, diversification of revenue, and optimization.
 As a result, the executive talent market remains highly competitive as the demand for leadership with the necessary skills and experience to lead through such unprecedented times continues to outpace supply.

 This is driving up executive compensation in an already competitive market.
-Against this backdrop, broader issues of patient access and affordability, the ability for employees to earn a living wage, ongoing government deficits, and the current political environment are fueling scrutiny of the health care delivery system.
+Against this backdrop, broader issues of patient access and affordability, the ability for employees to earn a living wage, ongoing government deficits, and the current political environment are fueling scrutiny of the healthcare delivery system.
 Executive compensation is front and center in these discussions:

 • Lawmakers, unions, and the media continue to focus on the ratio of CEO pay to the average worker.
 While not specific to not-for-profit health systems, it highlights the broader dialogue around the relationship between executive and broader workforce compensation.